-Lisa Tran of Tan Tan Cafe & Delicatessen was kind enough to respond to interested Getting Your Recipe to Market (GYRM) student.
-We thought it answered a lot of questions a lot of people might have, so we're posting her response for you to read as well!
+Lisa Tran of Tan Tan Cafe & Delicatessen is a former student and was kind enough to share feedback about her experience in the Getting Your Recipe to Market (GYRM) program.
+We thought it answered a lot of questions a lot of people might have, so we're posting her responses for you to read as well!

 A little about me:

 My family owns and operates Tan Tan Cafe & Delicatessen restaurants in Beaverton and Vancouver and I'm a Spring 2016 graduate from GYRM.
 I currently have three sauces that I developed throughout the class: Mom's Hot Chili Sauce, Vietnamese Hoisin Sauce and Peanut Sauce that just launched and are currently in all 18 New Seasons Markets and coming soon to Market of Choice and Green Zebra Grocery.
 I've also been invited to be a member of Team Oregon Fancy Foods to showcase my family's sauces at the Winter Fancy Foods Show in San Francisco this upcoming weekend where we'll have the opportunity to meet with buyers nationwide.

 Would you mind briefly telling me a little bit about your experience?

 GYRM has definitely been a heck of a ride for me.
 The class is very fast paced because it's basically like cramming 3 years of product development, market research, marketing, networking, etc. into 14 weeks.
 However, there is a lot of support to help you along the way and the networking you encounter along the way is amazing.
 I actually stumbled across the class while I was taking a different workshop at PCC and decided to check it out to see what it was all about.
 I came into class hoping to market just our Mom's Hot Chili Sauce, but ended up developing 3 total shelf stable products.

 What was your favorite part of the session?